-Collaborating with big name athletes like Tiger Woods on shoe designs at Nike was definitely a career highlight for avid golfer Peter Backus.
-But eight years at the global giant and three years with Columbia Sportswear offered him an even greater opportunity.
+Eight years at the global giant and three years with Columbia Sportswear offered Peter Backus a great opportunity.
 His experience taught him that in addition to establishing a brand and enticing consumers, product design has the potential to impact the future of our entire planet.

 “Being able to combine my lifelong interest in sports and fitness with my passion for design has afforded me with extraordinary experiences –one of the most significant was the opportunity to work with Tiger Woods,” said Backus.
 “He’s one of the few golfers who truly is an athlete, and a very visible athlete at that…

 “But some of my most fulfilling assignments were advanced design concepts I created through Nike’s (Innovation) Kitchen.
 I did some work on the Michael Jordan brand at first and became intrigued by the challenge of designing sustainable footwear: environmentally sound products.

 “This means seeking reusable materials, researching alternatives for glues and other toxic chemicals, reducing waste and brainstorming new methods of construction… So much of my work has focused on creating products for the outdoors, I feel obligated to design products that are environmentally friendly.
 If we don’t take care of our ‘outdoors,’ there will no longer be an outdoor business.”